tsar-workshop/tsar-workshop.github.io/content/cfp/cfp.md

 - Text complexity assessment;
 - Complex word identification and lexical complexity prediction;
 - Corpora, lexical resources, and benchmarks for TS;
-- Evaluation of TS systems;
 - Domain specific TS (e.g. health, legal);
-- Other related topics (e.g. empirical and eye-tracking studies);
-- Assistive technologies for improving readability and comprehension including those going beyond text.
+- Assistive technologies for readability and comprehension beyond text.
+- Other related readability and accessibility topics (e.g. empirical and eye-tracking studies).

+The **special track** will focus on **Evaluation of Text Simplification and Readability Systems**.
+Papers in this track will be ranked and assessed separately to those in the main track.
+Topics include, but are not limited to:
+- New evaluation measures and metrics for the assessment of text simplification, accessibility and/or readability;
+- Reference based metrics;
+- Referenceless metrics;
+- Metrics at varying levels of granularity (Doc/Paragraph/Sentence/Word/Sub-word);
+- Readability based metrics;
+- Alignment of new and existing metrics to human judgments;
+- The role of LLMs in the evaluation of systems for text simplification, accessibility and/or readability.

 ### Submissions

 We welcome three types of papers: long papers, short papers and demos.
-Submissions should be made to via [START](https://softconf.com/ranlp23/TSAR/)

-The papers should present novel research.
-The review will be double blind and thus all submissions should be anonymized.

-Paper submissions must use the official [RANLP 2023 Templates](http://ranlp.org/ranlp2023/index.php/submissions/), which are available as an [Overleaf](https://www.overleaf.com/latex/templates/instructions-for-ranlp-2023-proceedings/dwjrqsgfrrgm) template and also downloadable directly ([Latex](http://ranlp.org/ranlp2023/Templates/ranlp2023-LaTeX.zip) and [Word](http://ranlp.org/ranlp2023/Templates/ranlp2023-word.docx)).
-Authors may not modify these style files or use templates designed for other conferences.

-Submissions that do not conform to the required styles, including paper size, margin width, and font size restrictions, will be rejected without review.

-**Long Papers:**  Long papers must describe substantial, original, completed, and unpublished work.
-Wherever appropriate, concrete evaluation and analysis should be included.
-Long papers may consist of up to eight (8) pages of content, plus unlimited pages of references.
-Final versions of long papers will be given one additional page of content (up to 9 pages), so that reviewers’ comments can be taken into account.
-Long papers will be presented orally or as posters as determined by the program committee.
-The decisions as to which papers will be presented orally and which as poster presentations will be based on the nature rather than the quality of the work.
-There will be no distinction in the proceedings between long papers presented orally and long papers presented as posters.

-**Short Papers:**  Short paper submissions must describe original and unpublished work.
-Please note that a short paper is not a shortened long paper.
-Instead, short papers should have a point that can be made in a few pages.
-Some kinds of short papers include: a small, focused contribution; a negative result; an opinion piece; an interesting application nugget.
-Short papers may consist of up to four (4) pages of content, plus unlimited pages of references.
-Final versions of short papers will be given one additional page of content (up to 5 pages), so that reviewers' comments can be taken into account.
-Short papers will be presented orally or as posters as determined by the program committee.
-While short papers will be distinguished from long papers in the proceedings, there will be no distinction in the proceedings between short papers presented orally and short papers presented as posters.
+The submission link will be made available shortly.

+**Long and Short Papers:** We adhere to same guidelines as [EMNLP 2024](https://2024.emnlp.org/calls/main_conference_papers/#paper-submission-details).

 **Demo Papers:** Demos should be no more than two (2) pages, including references, and should describe implemented systems related to the topics of interest of the workshop.
 It also should include a link to a short screencast of the working software.
-In addition, authors of demo papers must be willing to present a demo of their system during TSAR 2023.
+In addition, authors of demo papers must be willing to present a demo of their system during TSAR 2024.

 ### Program Committee

-- Bruce W.	Lee	(University of Pennsylvania)
-- Christina	Niklaus	(University of St. Gallen)
-- Fernando Alva-Manchego (Cardiff University)
-- Giulia	Venturi	(Institute of Computational Linguistics "Antonio Zampolli" (ILC-CNR))
-- Horacio	Saggion	(Universitat Pompeu Fabra)
-- Jaap	Kamps	(University of Amsterdam)
-- Jasper	Degraeuwe	(Ghent University)
-- Jipeng	Qiang	(Yangzhou University)
-- Kim Cheng	Sheang	(Universitat Pompeu Fabra)
-- Laura	Vásquez-Rodríguez	(University of Manchester)
-- Liana	Ermakova	(HCTI EA-4249, Université de Bretagne Occidentale)
-- Maja	Popović	(ADAPT, Dublin City University)
-- Matthew	Shardlow (Manchester Metropolitan University)
-- Mounica	Maddela	(Georgia Institute of Technology)
-- Natalia	Grabar	(CNRS STL UMR8163, Université de Lille)
-- Oliver Alonzo (Rochester Institute of Technology)
-- Philippe	Laban	(Salesforce Research)
-- Piotr	Przybyła	(Universitat Pompeu Fabra)
-- Regina	Stodden	(Heinrich Heine University Düsseldorf)
-- Rodrigo Alarcon (Universidad Carlos III de Madrid)
-- Rémi	Cardon	(CENTAL, ILC, Université Catholique de Louvain)
-- Sarah	Ebling	(University of Zurich)
-- Susana	Bautista	(Universidad Francisco de Vitoria)
-- Sweta	Agrawal (University of Maryland)
-- Tadashi	Nomoto	(National Institute of Japanese Literature)
-- Tannon	Kew	(University of Zurich)
+- Anna Dmitrieva (University of Helsinki);
+- Arne Jonsson (Linköping University);
+- Christina Niklaus (University of St. Gallen);
+- Daniel Wiechmann (University of Amsterdam);
+- Daniele Schicchi (Università di Palermo);
+- David Kauchak (Pomona College);
+- Dennis Aumiller (Cohere);
+- Emad Alghamdi (King Abdulaziz University);
+- Felice Dell'Orletta (Istituto di Linguistica Computazionale "Antonio Zampolli");
+- Freya Hewett (Humboldt Institute for Internet and Society);
+- Giulia Venturi (Institute of Computational Linguistics "Antonio Zampolli" - ILC-CNR);
+- Itziar Gonzalez-Dios (HiTZ Basque Center for Language Technologies - Ixa, University of the Basque Country UPV/EHU);
+- Jaap Kamps (University of Amsterdam);
+- Jan Trienes (University of Duisburg-Essen);
+- Jasper Degraeuwe (Ghent University);
+- Jipeng Qiang (Yangzhou University);
+- Joseph Imperial (University of Bath);
+- Laura Vásquez-Rodriguez (University of Manchester);
+- Liam Cripwell (LORIA);
+- Maja Popović (ADAPT, Dublin City University);
+- Margot Madina (Darmstadt University of Applied Sciences);
+- Michael Gille (Hamburg University of Applied Science);
+- Michael Ryan (Georgia Institute of Technology);
+- Mounica Maddela (Georgia Institute of Technology);
+- Natalia Grabar  (Université de Lille);
+- Oliver Alonzo (Rochester Institute of Technology);
+- Philippe Laban (Salesforce Research);
+- Piotr Przybyła (Universitat Pompeu Fabra);
+- Regina Stodden (Heinrich Heine University Düsseldorf);
+- Rémi Cardon (CENTAL, ILC, Université Catholique de Louvain);
+- Sarah Ebling (University of Zurich);
+- Silvana Deilen (University of Hildesheim);
+- Sowmya Vajjala (National Research Council Canada);
+- Susana Bautista (Universidad Francisco de Vitoria);
+- Sweta Agrawal (University of Maryland);
+- Tadashi Nomoto (National Institute of Japanese Literature);
+- Tomas Goldsack (University of Sheffield);
+- Victoria Yaneva (National Board of Medical Examiners);
+- Yannick Parmentier (LORIA)